dakre21/machine_learning/hw2/README.md

 ## Density Estimation
 - ``` Run 'python densest.py' to execute the code ```
-  - This code will generate a checkerboard of data from two classes and employ a density estimator to classify the data.
+  - This code will generate a checkerboard of data from two classes and employ a density estimator (kNN) to classify the data.
 After the classification the code will plot the probability of 'x given y' or P(X|Y) using the density estimator

 ## NOTE:
 - This code was ran using python2.7 + anaconda distribution